-- As the file structure of the image data is changed when a rating is set to an image, it may not be possible to check the image information in third-party software. - You can also set ratings (including [Reject] setting) from the menu that appears by right-clicking with the mouse on an image in the main window.
+As the file structure of the image data is changed when a rating is set to an image, it may not be possible to check the image information in third-party software.

+You can also set ratings (including [Reject] setting) from the menu that appears by clicking on an image in the main window while holding down the <control> key.